Zappa Pie And Motherhood

 it won’t happen here

-you’re safe mama, you’
+you’re safe mama, you’re safe baby

 you just put the TV dinner in